bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 The header data of a BAM file is usually discarded, unless you add the ``--keep-header`` option.
 In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
 Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).

-.. note:: If you modify the BAM data such that it includes tags not already in the SAM specification, use the ``--custom-tags <value>`` operator to specify a comma-delimited list of custom tags.

-.. tip:: If you work with RNA-seq data, you can use the ``--split`` option to process reads with ``N``-CIGAR operations, splitting them into separate BED elements.
+.. tip:: If you work with RNA-seq data, you may use the ``--split`` option to process reads with ``N``-CIGAR operations, splitting them into separate BED elements.

 .. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
 If you do not want to sort converted output, use the ``--do-not-sort`` option.
 Run the script with the ``--help`` option for more details.

-.. tip:: If you are sorting data larger than system memory, use the ``--max-mem`` option to limit sort memory usage to a reasonable fraction of available memory, *e.g.*, ``--max-mem 2G`` or similar.
+.. tip:: If sorting converted data larger than system memory, use the ``--max-mem`` option to limit sort memory usage to a reasonable fraction of available memory, *e.g.*, ``--max-mem 2G`` or similar.
 See ``--help`` for more details.

 =======
 Example